taw00/stockfish-rpm/README.md

 ## Disclaimer

-I developed this packaging for my own use and because the officially shipped builds are usually woefully behind.
+I developed this packaging for my own use and because the officially shipped builds are usually woefully out of date.
 I offer this build for your own convenience.
 I make no guarantee it works as it should.
 Buyer beware. :) I am in no way affiliated with the developers of Stockfish, but I do thank them and the larger Stockfish community who have made incredible chess engine possible.